techidaily/site-ai-video-translation/source/_posts/how-to-convert-video-voice-to-text-online-for-free-in-2024.md

 ![Keevi](https://images.wondershare.com/virbo/article/best-10-free-video-translators-to-mitigate-translation-risks-5.jpg)

-[Keevi](https://www.keevi.io/tools/video-translator)is a perfect way to translate **video to English subtitles for free.** It supports over 118 languages and allows you to download these subtitles to use them for your videos later on.
+[Keevi](https://www.keevi.io/tools/video-translator) is a perfect way to translate **video to English subtitles for free.** It supports over 118 languages and allows you to download these subtitles to use them for your videos later on.
 Keevi also provides you with valuable knowledge on how you can get ahead of the competitors by creating content that is diverse enough for the audience.

 So, if you’re looking to translate any language in the world into English and then download the subtitles for your business needs, consider trying Keevi out.